splynx/docs/files/en/finance/credit_notes/credit_notes.md

 ![](cred_note_from_action1.png)

-If it's necessary you can change the price, description etc. of an included item or add a new one.
+If necessary, you can change the price, description etc. of an included item or add a new one.

 ---